hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 **Objective**: Improve CRUD Application Delivery Knowledge

-- **Key Result 1**: Certification in some document storage and retrieval by end of the quarter (helping the team as an individual)
+- **Key Result 1**: Certification in some document storage and retrieval by end of the quarter (helping the team as an individual).
-- **Key Result 2**: Host a team tutorial on how to use the new document storage and retrieval system by end of the quarter (helping multiple individuals in the team)
+- **Key Result 2**: Host a team tutorial on how to use the new document storage and retrieval system by end of the quarter (helping multiple individuals in the team).
-- **Key Result 3**: Host a company wide tutorial on how to use the new document storage and retrieval system by end of the quarter (helping multiple teams)
+- **Key Result 3**: Host a company wide tutorial on how to use the new document storage and retrieval system by end of the quarter (helping multiple teams).

 ## The Football Analogy